oussama2505/RAG_QURAN/README.md

 - **Robust error handling** for OpenAI API integration
 - **Multiple fallback mechanisms** for reliable operation
 - **Direct and LangChain** implementations for flexibility
+- **A2A Integration**: Agent-to-agent communication using Google's A2A protocol
+- **MCP Support**: Model Context Protocol servers for standardized AI access

 ## Project Structure